aboutcode-org/aboutcode-toolkit/docs/UsingAboutCodetoDocumentYourSoftwareAssets.md

         <hr>

-In summary, you can start with simple, cosmetic customizations to the default.html template, and gradually introduce a more complex structure to the attrib output to meet varying business requirements.
+In summary, you can start with simple, cosmetic customizations to the default_html.template, and gradually introduce a more complex structure to the attrib output to meet varying business requirements.

 ## <a name="RunattribtoGenerateaProductAttributionNoticePackage">Run attrib to Generate a Product Attribution Notice Package</a>

-When your Product BOM (your filtered software inventory) is ready, you can save it as a .csv file, and use it as input to run attrib to generate your product attribution notice package.
+When you have generated the AboutCode Toolkit files by gen, you can then run attrib to generate your product attribution notice package.
 The official attrib parameters are defined here:

 * [https://github.com/nexB/aboutcode-toolkit/blob/develop/REFERENCE.rst](https://github.com/nexB/aboutcode-toolkit/blob/develop/REFERENCE.rst)